 - A trade subject

-What is JAMB UTME subject combination (subject needed) for Public and Private International Law?
+JAMB UTME subject combination (requirements) for Public and Private International Law

-What is Direct Entry requirement (that is the required A-level result you need) to study Public and Private International Law?
+Direct Entry requirement (required A-level result) to study Public and Private International Law

-List of Nigeria Universities offering Public and Private International Law include;
+This are the list of Universities offering Public and Private International Law in Nigeria

 - University of Maiduguri (UNIMAID) (priv)